 Events at embassies

-In 2021 we will release a Finnish film package with screening rights for the use of Finnish embassies.
+In 2021, we released a Finnish film package with screening rights for the use of Finnish embassies.
 We have also compiled a guide to help embassies organise film screenings and other events:

 Festival distribution and retrospectives of classic films